TimeLine is working to make performances accessible to all patrons.

 TimeLine offers RF assistive listening devices for those who request them.
 Ask the Box Office when you arrive for the performance and provide an ID to check out a listening device.
-NOTE: Listening devices are only available for shows at TimeLine’s Wellington location; Stage 773 is not equipped with a listening system.
+NOTE: Listening devices are only available for shows at TimeLine’s Wellington location.

 Open captioning is a text display of words and sounds heard during an event.
 The display is positioned in such a way that it is open for anyone to see in a particular seating area.

 Open captioning is a service primarily provided for people with hearing disabilities who use assistive listening devices, hearing aids, cochlear implants, sign language and lip reading.
 It is a service you may choose to use or ignore during the performance.

 Open Captioning performance schedule for the 2017-2018 season:

 - A Shayna Maidel, Saturday, September 29 at 4pm

 - Master Class, Saturday, November 10 at 4pm

 TimeLine is delighted to partner with c2 Inc. to provide open captioned performances of our shows. c2 (caption coalition) inc. is the pioneer of captioning in the live arena for people who are hard of hearing and deaf.
 To date, c2 members are collectively responsible for captioning over 800 theatrical productions in more than 180 venues.